alexliqu09/SocialNet/README.md

 # Citation

-If you want to cite this code for your research , please cite my paper:
+If you want to cite this code for your research , please cite our paper:
 ```
 @article{lique ,
  title={Message protection System using RSA, Diffie Hellman and SHA-256 encryption algorithms},